 - Think about how safe the structure is.
 Two exits/entrances allow your pet to leave freely, just in case they get stuck somehow.
 Also, if you have several rabbits, extra exits prevent dominant pets from blocking others inside.

 Believe it or not, your rabbit’s health and happiness is directly linked to having access to shelter.
 They need a spot that they can run to when they want to sleep in peace-and-quiet or just get away from it all.

-Truthfully, bunnies don’t necessarily need bedding in their cages.
+Truthfully, bunnies don’t need bedding such as shavings or paper pellets in their cages.
 In fact, with some rabbits, it may confuse them to have bedding everywhere, thus leading them to believe they’re living in a giant litter box.
 The result is, unsurprisingly, they treat it as such and poop everywhere.
-On the other hand, there are many bunnies who prefer the soft, cozy feel of bedding in their home.
-As the pet parent, you’ll simply have to decide on what you’d like to do – go with bedding or not – and try it out to see if it works for your rabbit.

-Due to documented links to cancer risk and enzyme alteration, many vets do not recommend pine and cedar wood shavings.
+Due to documented links to cancer risk and enzyme alteration, cedar and untreated pine wood shavings should not be used.

 Ingredients to avoid in pellets: